ThibautGery/docker-logging-example/article.md

 ### Fluentd

-Fluentd is a middleware for logs, they flow through steps and are identified with tags.
-Here is a simple configuration to receive logs through HTTP and print them to stdout:
+Fluentd is a middleware to collect logs, they flow through steps and are identified with tags.
+Here is a simple configuration with two steps to receive logs through HTTP and print them to stdout:

 ```
 $ cat ./fluentd/fluentd.sample